teemupaloniemi/aifa/README.md

 This diagram provides a visual representation of the system's flow, highlighting the interactions between the user, the application interface, the funding controller, the frameworks database, and the LLM model.

+# Llama Model Server Setup Guide for Inference

+Before you can use the Flask app for model inference, you need to set up the environment for serving the model.
+The process involves obtaining the model, positioning it in the proper directory, and configuring any necessary dependencies.

+## Steps to Set Up Llama Model Server:

+1. **Prepare the Model Directory**:
+    - Move to a directory named `llm` in your repository where you'll serve the model.

+2. **Clone and Build the llama.cpp Repository**:
+    - Clone the `llama.cpp` repository from [https://github.com/ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp).
+    - Follow the build instructions provided in the repository guide to prepare the environment. (run `make -j`)

+3. **Download and Position the Model**:
+    - Acquire the model you're using in the GGUF format.
+    - Add your GGUF model to the `models` folder of the cloned repository.
+    - Add the name of your model in the api.py file.

+4. **Running the Flask App**:
+    - Inside your `llm` directory, you'll find the Python script `api.py` which contains the Flask app that interfaces with the model.
+    - Execute the command: `python api.py` to initiate the Flask app.
+    - This command starts a development server on `localhost:8000`.

+5. **For Model Inference**:
+    - With the Flask server active, direct a POST request to `localhost:8000/query` to interact with the model and get inference results.

+6. **Dependencies for the LLM Directory**:
+    - To establish and operate the model server, the following tools and packages are required:
+        - `make`: for building the `llama.cpp` repository.
+        - `python`: for running the Flask app.
+        - Any additional dependencies specified in the `llama.cpp` repository '
+        - Install Flask and termcolor for `api.py` with `pip install Flask termcolor`

+Once these steps are complete, your Flask app will be set to receive and process prompts, returning model-generated responses.
+Now you can move to the next section.

 ## Usage